Advancing Innovation in Rare Metal Applications and Technologies

 The rare metals and other REEs that are recovered are immediately reintegrated into industrial systems:

-- Aerospace and Defence: High-temperature alloys, satellite components, and jet propulsion systems depend on reliable supplies of tungsten, tantalum, and rare earth magnets.
-Urban mining enhances supply security for these vital industries.
+- Aerospace and Defence: High-temperature alloys, satellite components, and jet propulsion systems all rely on reliable supplies of tungsten, tantalum, and rare earth magnets.
+For these vital industries, urban mining improves supply security.

 - Green Energy: It is anticipated that by 2030, the demand for neodymium in electric vehicles will triple; dependable recovery balances mining intensity and geopolitical dependencies.